bhandarijyoti12/Content-Moderator/README.md

-### 8.Presentation file for this project has been added .
+### 8.Presentation file for this project has been added as AI- Content_Moderation_Presentation.pptx.
 Please have a look at it for more details.